technolion/CoinbaseBot/README.md

 ## Functionality

-The bot uses a simple strategy to buy when the market is down, holds the coins, and sells when a certain profit level is reached or when the coin is held longer than a week, accepting losses but freeing liquidity.
+The bot uses a simple strategy to buy when the market is down, holds the coins, and sells when a certain profit level is reached or when the coin is held for a longer time, accepting losses but freeing liquidity.

 The following rules apply: